cdpxe/CCEAP/documentation/README.md

 +-----------------------------------+
 ```

 The sequence number is incremental and starts with 1 by default (this can be changed using command line parameters).
-The number of options is zero by default.
+The *Number of Options* field is zero by default.

 #### Options Header